Actionable search engine optimisation for 2020

 A website’s online ‘domain authority’ (DA) is a rank from 1 (low) to 100 (high) and a good way to determine whether it is worth your time.

 Social media is free, gives you access to different audiences and is a great way to generate links back to your website.
 To ensure you don’t burn out quickly, choose one or two channels that suit your business and prepare a content calendar.

-I’ve written a post covering with more information here: Master your social media accounts
+I’ve written a post with more information about this topic here: Master your social media accounts

 8. Review other technical factors

-Finally, your website’s speed and how well it displays on mobile devices are also important factors that Google considersates when determining its ranking in the search results.
+Finally, your website’s speed and how well it displays on mobile devices are also important factors that Google considers when determining its ranking in the search results.